Fairy Lake has clear, cool water, "hidden" among large rocks, sheltered by dense primeval forest.

 Things tourists need to note

 "You should have a pair of specialized trekking shoes with good grip on rocks to help you move on trails, wade through streams and climb rocks more safely.
-Water shoes are the best choice for the terrain to Ho Tien," said Tuong.
+Wading shoes are the best choice for the terrain to Ho Tien," said Tuong.

-Be very careful when using firewood in the forest, especially during the hot dry season.
+Be very careful when using firewood in the forest, especially during the hot, dry season.

 (According to 24h)